-Check our On-Demand Classes
+Check our classes On-Demand

 The Indian harmonium originating in Europe was brought to India by Western traders or missionaries in the late nineteenth century.
 It became an integral part of Indian music and is used to accompany folk, classical, Sufi, and ghazal compositions for both music and dance.
 The harmonium can produce harmonies and drone notes that enhance the melodic lines of kirtan singers.
 It is also easy to learn and play, making it a popular instrument for devotional music.